Constantinople – 431 AD

 Rosemary sat with Viviana while she worked at weaving a new wall hanging, just to visit with her for a few minutes.
 Sun light had returned after the morning rain so she snuffed out the candle on the table.

 “Do you miss your friends at the monastery Rosemary?”
 Viviana asked.

 “Oh yes!
 Think of them often.
 Pray for them.
 Hoping to hear about their welfare.”

-“There is a small women’s monastery here…maybe you should visit them…make some new friends there…not that they could take the place of the others…but you know…just a thought.”
+“Do you know–there is a small women’s monastery here?
+You should visit them–make some new friends–not that they could take the place of the others…but you know…just a thought.”